Posted on Insurance Law Blog / Blog / Fraudulent California Auto Claims | Special Investigations Unit Blacklisted Attorneys

 Every auto insurance fraud needs evidence of specific intent.

-Many times, your auto insurance company may flag a careless mistake on your part as potential fraud and they may report it to the authorities.
+Many times, your auto insurance company may flag a careless mistake on your part as potential fraud, and they may report it to the authorities.

-Nonetheless, the burden is on the prosecutor, as they must prove beyond a reasonable doubt, that you intended to commit fraud and that the act was not a simple mistake.
+Nonetheless, the burden is on the prosecutor, as they must prove, beyond a reasonable doubt, that you intended to commit fraud and that the act was not a simple mistake.

 There Is Insufficient Evidence That You Committed Auto Insurance Fraud

 Many auto insurance fraud cases become complicated because of the set of facts they base them around.
-It can be challenging to sort out sufficient evidence beyond a reasonable doubt of what really happened—particularly if there are visible convoluted paper trails, circumstantial evidence, or conflicting testimony involved.
+It can be challenging to sort out sufficient evidence beyond a reasonable doubt of what really happened—mainly if there are visible convoluted paper trails, circumstantial evidence, or conflicting testimony involved.

 An expert Los Angeles criminal defense attorney will find every ambiguity in the prosecutor’s case and help you collect the strongest evidence to prove your innocence.